tomglynch/tglyn.ch/src/blog/youtube_download_for_djs.md

 Before we start, let's talk a little about Terminal.
 Terminal is a command-line interface on macOS that allows you to interact with your computer using text commands.
 We will use Terminal to install some tools and run the script.

-First, we need to install some tools:
+First, we need to install some tools (note some of these may take like 5-10 minutes or more, so once it starts running just leave it in the background and wait):
 1. **Homebrew** : A package manager for macOS.
 You can install it by pasting the following command into your Terminal and hitting Enter (you may need to enter your password (hint: when entering your password it won't show the amount of letters you type, but don't worry - just hit enter when done and it will work)):

 ```bash